The Crucial Role of Our Mind in Our Christian Life

 “That the righteous requirement of the law might be fulfilled in us, who do not walk according to the flesh but according to the spirit.
 For those who are according to the flesh mind the things of the flesh; but those who are according to the spirit, the things of the Spirit.
 For the mind set on the flesh is death, but the mind set on the spirit is life and peace.”

-Immediately following verse 4, which speaks of those who walk according to the spirit, in both verses 5 and 6 the word mind is mentioned.
+So we see that immediately following verse 4, which speaks of those who walk according to the spirit, verses 5 and 6 both mention the word mind.

 Let’s focus on Romans 8:6: